A lightweight IRC framework.

 import miniirc @miniirc.Handler('IRCv3 my-cap-name') def handler(irc, hostmask, args): # Process the capability here # IRCv3.2 capabilities: # args = ['my-cap-name', 'IRCv3.2-parameters'] # IRCv3.1 capabilities: # args = ['my-cap-name'] # Remove the capability from the processing list. irc.finish_negotiation(args) # This can also be 'my-cap-name'.

-Custom message parsers
+Custom message parsers (not recommended)

 If the IRC server you are connecting to supports a non-standard message syntax, you can